koopalm/Oura-API/README.md

 ## Example Output

-The script generates a bar chart comparing averages for weekdays and weekends, with metrics such as deep sleep, REM sleep, sleep score, and total sleep duration.
+The script generates a bar chart comparing averages for weekdays and weekends, with metrics such as deep sleep and REM sleep duration, and sleep score points.

 ## License